Sleepless-index/CircleTrack/README.md

 | D+   | `D-plus.png`  |

 If a PNG is missing, the app falls back to displaying the rank text.

-## Deploying to Vercel

-1. Push this repo to GitHub
-2. Go to [vercel.com](https://vercel.com) → Import Project → select your repo
-3. Leave all settings as default → Deploy

 ## How It Works